Nozbe/Michael.team/en/_posts/2012-04-05-trick-how-to-write-long-emails-without-typing.md

 And by the way, [Patrick's article is great](http://visualstudiomagazine.com/articles/2012/04/02/the-business-of-pricing-your-product.aspx), it's a must-read for anyone responsible for setting prices of their products.
 [Go read it here](http://visualstudiomagazine.com/articles/2012/04/02/the-business-of-pricing-your-product.aspx) and share it through the internets via the social medias :-) I'm glad my 2 cents helped him :-)

-I'm [Michael Sliwinski](http://twitter.com/MichaelNozbe) and I'm an [entrepreneur](http://apivision.com/) who's also the...
-..
-Founder of [Nozbe.com](http://nozbe.com) - a time and project management web application
-..
-Editor of [Productive!
-Magazine](http://productivefirm.com/magazine) - a global PDF publication on productivity
-.. and a [blogger](http://michaelnozbe.com) as well as a producer of a weekly 2-minute [Productive! show](http://productivefirm.com/show).

 [n]: https://michael.gratis/nozbe